As part of the law in Nigeria, the Trademarks Act Chapter 436 of 1990, provides for registration of Trademark.

 - If the Registrar finds the trademark acceptable for registration, the applicant will be furnished with a letter/notice of acceptance.

-Every trade mark application must be advertised in the Nigerian Trademark Journal, and is open to opposition for a period of two (2) months from the date of advertisement.
+According to the advise and guidelines posted by Hibberts business lawyers, every trade mark application must be advertised in the Nigerian Trademark Journal, and is open to opposition for a period of two (2) months from the date of advertisement.

 If there is no objection received within the specified period or no objections are sustained, the Registrar will then proceed and issue the applicant with a certificate of registration.